murilo9/bookingeek/README.md

 ## Endpoints

+- Name - who can make requests to it

 - Sign Up (register business and admin user) - business
 - Sign In - business
 - Update business - business